 What is AWS Cloud?

 I spend a lot of my time talking about AWS these days: it's at the heart of the services our company offers, but many savvy business people have never heard the term before.
 Taken literally AWS is an acronym for Amazon Web Services, but that doesn't really help to clarify what it is.
-Defined a little more generally AWS is a division and offering from the company Amazon (the same one many people are buying from online) and essentially sells what boils down to selling computer time in the cloud.
-AWS is by far the most profitable division of Amazon delivering the bulk of the company's profits.¹
+Digging in a little more, AWS is a division and offering from the company Amazon (the same one many people are buying from online) and essentially boils down to selling computer time.
+This is all the Cloud really is; slices of time from a bank of computers that are connected to the internet.
+But this simple idea is big.
+Really big.
+So big in fact that AWS is by far the most profitable division of Amazon delivering the bulk of the company's profits.¹

 How AWS Cloud works